 “Men don’t think in circles.
 They think in squares.
 Or complications.”

-¤J. T. Price has recently completed a novel manuscript, and is the managing editor of Epiphany a Literary Journal.
-Find him on Twitter (he, too, dislikes it) or www.jt-price.com.
+J. T. Price has recently completed a novel, and is currently the managing editor of Epiphany a Literary Journal.